Irvinehimself/Irvines-Firejail-Extras/AppArmor/README.md

 1. usr.bin.ffmpeg

 **Note:** The `usr.lib.udisks2.udisksd` profile `deny`'s all operations on `/run/media` and `/media`.
 The reasoning for this is explained fully in the [HsTools readme](/HsTools#udisks2-hardening).
 (For reasons of symmetry, this is mirrored in `usr.lib.gvfs-udisks2-volume-monitor`)

+### Ha-CreateFreshAppArmorProfile
+A simple shell I wrote to take the drudgery out of starting new Apparmor profiles.
+If I give it the path to the `executable` I want to confine, it creates an empty profile; of the correct name; set in complain mode, along with the local `site specific` customisation file.
+It then loads the profile, and, when I am ready, I can run `aa-logprof` to start filling it in.

 ### Whats next?
 I have a list, (which is constanly under review,) of things which need confinement